xcube-dev/xcube/docs/source/dataaccess.md

   * `user_id: str` - Required.

 * `cache_store_id: str` - Store ID of cache data store.
 Defaults to `file`.
-* `cache_store_params: dict` - Store parameters of a filesystem-based data store implemented in xcube.
+* `cache_store_params: dict` - Store parameters of a filesystem-based data store.

-Before opening a specific dataset from CLMS preload the data before opening (recommended).
+Before opening a specific dataset from CLMS, it's recommended to preload the data first.
-The preloading allows you to create data requests, with undetermined time to wait in the queue for the request to be processed, followed by downloading zip files, unzipping them, extracting them in a cache and processing them which can be then finally opened using a cache data store.
+Preloading lets you create data requests ahead of time, which may sit in a queue before being processed.
+Once processed, the data is downloaded as zip files, unzipped, extracted to a cache, and prepared for use.
+After this, it can be accessed through the cache data store.

 The preload parameters are:
 * `blocking: bool` - Switch to make the preloading process blocking or non-blocking.
   If True, the preloading process blocks the script.
-Defaults to `true`.
+Defaults to `True`.
 * `silent: bool` - Silence the output of Preload API.
 If True, no preload state output is given.
-Defaults to `false`.
+Defaults to `False`.
-* `cleanup: bool` - Option to cleanup the download directory before and after the preload job and to cleanup the cache directory when preload_handle.close() is called.
+* `cleanup: bool` - Cleanup the download directory before and after the preload job and the cache directory when preload_handle.close() is called.
-  Defaults to `true`.
+  Defaults to `True`.

-Common parameters for opening [xarray.Dataset] instances:
+Its common dataset open parameters for opening [xarray.Dataset] instances are the same as for the filesystem-based data stores described above.

 ### Zenodo `zenodo`